 By: Ali Buis, University Communications Intern

-Senior Ciara Bennese said she felt a connection to Florida State University as soon as she stepped foot onto campus for the first time.
+Senior Ciara Bennese said she felt a connection to Florida State University the very first time she set foot on campus.

 “When I visited FSU’s campus with my mom, I was awestruck by how beautiful the campus was and how friendly everyone was,” Bennese said.
 “Not only was the atmosphere wonderful, after learning more about the different programs, opportunities and extracurricular groups, I was sold!”